 - By 1795, two stars and stripes were added to the flag after the entry of Kentucky and Vermont as states of the Union.
 For some time, the flag was not changed after subsequent admission of states to the Union.
 It was only in 1818 that Congress passed a resolution to add five more stars and a new star to be added when a new state was admitted.
 It also specified that the number of stripes should be reduced from 15 to 13 to honor the original thirteen colonies.

-- A short-lived 49-star was made after the admission of Alaska in January 1959.
-After a year, Hawaii gained its statehood and became the 50th star in the flag.
+- A short-lived 49-star flag was made after the admission of Alaska in January 1959.
+After a year, Hawaii gained its statehood and became the 50th star on the flag.

 - On July 4, 2007, the 50-star flag design became the longest design in use, surpassing the 1912 to 1959 48-star version.